It’s Christmas morning, if only for another hour. There’s family, and food, and even snow.

 Unlike the dogs.

-2 Comments on “Merry Christmas”
+2 responses to “Merry Christmas”

 Doing the heel turn on 2 circs isn’t that difficult.
 A little fiddly at first, but not difficult.
 After you have picked up the left sides stitches, continue knitting until you’re half way through the front of the sock on one set of the circulars.
 Drop that and continue knitting with the second circ and pick up your right side heel stitches and then knit to the halfway point of the heel stitches and switch back to the previous circ.
 You should now have each half of the sock on one circ each.
 Or in dpn thought circ 1 = dpn 1&2 and circ 2 = dpn 3&4.